davidiw/os-website/lab/lab3.md

 as it includes information on debugging user code that becomes relevant in this lab.

-### Lab Requirements

-XXX
-This lab is divided into two parts, A and B.
-Part A is due Friday, January 17th.
-Part B is due Tuesday, January 21st.

 ### Inline Assembly

 In this lab you may find GCC's inline assembly language feature useful,